MicrosoftDocs/globalization/globalization/reference/glossary.md

 A set of characters encoded using a sequence of one or more bytes per character.
 See [codepage](#codepage), [DBCS](#dbcs), [SBCS](#sbcs).

+## <a name="posix"></a>Portable Operating System Interface (POSIX)

+An IEEE 1003.1 standard to ensure compatibility when programs are moved from one Unix-like platform to another.
+It is intended for both application and system developers.
+The most recent specification is [IEEE Std 1003.1-2017](https://standards.ieee.org/ieee/1003.1/7101/).

 ## pseudolocalization

 Localizing a product using artificial locales and automated mechanical transformation of source text.